ThomasGareau/thomasgareau/_talks/talk12.md

 location: "Toronto, Ontario, Canada"
 ---

 A longitudinal analysis of attitudes toward Scotland's independence, presented at the CPSA Annual Meeting.
+Presented with J.-F. Daoust.